Gage Creed: Fictional character biography

 Once Gage returns to life, he murders Jud and calls for his mother to come to him.
 He then kills his mother and taunts his father.
-Louis then puts his son out of his misery by injecting him with a lethal dose of morphine.
+Louis then puts his son out of his misery and the Wendigo's reign of terror to an end by injecting him with a lethal dose of morphine.

 Inspiration and adaptations

-The original inspiration for the character was King's own son, Owen, who, as a toddler, had been stopped from running into the road while flying a kite.
+The inspiration for the character was King's own son, Owen, who, as a toddler, had been stopped from running into the road while flying a kite.
 The King family was then staying in a spooky house in Orrington, Maine – a place which had a real pet cemetery.

 Gage is portrayed in the 1989 film adaptation by Miko Hughes.
 While the film itself garnered mixed reviews, Hughes' portrayal of Gage was universally acclaimed for the chilling performance given by such a small child.
 Two-year old Russell Graves also played the part as a stand-in and double for Hughes.
-Graves was cast when the film was shot on location in Ellsworth, Maine and appears as Gage in the kite-flying scene.
+Graves was cast when the film was shot on location in Ellsworth, Maine, and appears as Gage in the kite-flying scene.
 A mannequin was also used to portray the character in scenes after he has been reanimated.

 In the 2019 remake, Gage was portrayed by twins Hugo and Lucas Lavoie.
 In this adaptation, Gage and Ellie switch roles; Ellie is killed by the tanker, only to be reanimated as a murderous revenant, and tries to kill her entire family.
 Gage ends up being the only assumed survivor of the story, as each member of the Creed family is killed by Ellie and possessed by the Wendigo.
 The film ends with Gage safely in a car with the possessed Creed family returning to the car, motioning for Gage to unlock the car door.

 Gage was portrayed in a small cameo appearance by his creator, Stephen King, in the 1997 miniseries adaptation of The Shining.
 In the cameo, Gage appears as an orchestra conductor during one of Jack Torrance's hallucinations.

 Reception

 The death of Gage in King's original novel was described by many at the time as "shocking" and "heartbreaking".
-The character's eventual turn into the primary antagonist of the story led to him being considered as one of the best and creepiest Stephen King characters/villains.
+The character's eventual turn into the primary antagonist of the story led to him being considered as one of the best and most terrifying Stephen King characters.
 The portrayal of the character in the 1989 film by Miko Hughes was widely praised despite the film itself receiving mixed reviews.